 I saw last year that you were at Chillitown for their Area Qualifier, you also did the documentary about the track as well.
 You were at Eastfork, Monster Mountain.
 I feel that with the amount of coverage you’ve been able to get over the years, this is a sort of “passing of the torch” moment in terms of MotoChasin being the place for amateur coverage.
 Is that starting to become your goal, to have MotoChasin be the place for amateur coverage?

 First of all, thank you for saying that.
 That does mean a lot that you said my place is the main place to go for amateur content.
 My goal [with MotoChasin] is that I just want to enjoy it, really.
 I just want to enjoy the time I have with what I do.
 The traveling, the friends I’ve met.
 I hardly have any friends from home right now, but the majority of my friends are from elsewhere.
 But the goal with my YouTube is to be… me, I guess?
 I do post the vlogs on there too, [but] I do want it to be the main place people go for amateur content.
 I also want it to be a place for people to see funny videos too.
-Do I feel like that torch is being passed onto me?
-I don’t want to sound cocky.

-I said earlier that I felt MotoChasin was its own entity, and that it wasn’t just you.
-Are you saying you want to dial that back a little bit and present MotoChasin as something less of an entity, and more of you as a person?
+Do you want to dial that back a little bit and present MotoChasin as something less of an entity, and more of you as a person?

 Things could change, but right now I want it to be where certain people can send me stuff they want to have posted, that’s fine.
 But it’s mainly just my videos and my stuff, including the vlogging and things.
 The reason I do the vlogs is because later on in life I want to be able to go back and look at my videos and all of the stuff I did.

-Did you ever think you’d make it this far?
+To wrap up, did you ever think you’d make it this far?
 Five thousand subscribers, over one point two million total video views, traveling across the country.
 Did it ever occur this was what was going to happen?

 If two years ago you told me that I wouldn’t be working for Vurb and that my own YouTube would be growing and have five thousand subs, I’d say your crazy.
 If you told me back in high school, “Chase, in four years you’re going to be traveling all over the place.
 You’ll have already been to every corner of the United States,” I would say there’s no way.
 You’re nuts.
 I’ll be stuck in Tennessee.